The Ultimate Guide to Creating Video

 To further illustrate the point, I have added an example here.
-If you are imagining using a simile in your marketing message note a simile as where you compare one thing to be like another explanation this will help guide your content video is like baking a cake a video like this might feature beautiful images of someone gathering baking ingredients and producing a wonderful cake the comparison as that will images and audio content can be combined together to create an amazing video in this way your video content does not have to feature you or your business directly a video creation might be a bit boring your business boxes or something that's not inspiring to look at adopting a marketing message that uses a simile or analogy of his you so much more scope to create an interesting video.
+Imagine using a simile in your marketing message (Note - a simile Is where you compare one thing to be like another.
+Example - Making a video is like baking a cake).
+You might create beautiful images of someone gathering baking ingredients and producing a wonderful cake.
+The audio content will be about gathering together a script and images can be combined together to create an amazing video.
+In this way, your video content does not have to feature you or your business directly.
+A video creation might be a bit boring if your business boxes or something that's not inspiring to look at.
+Adopting a marketing message that uses a simile or analogy offers you so much more scope to create an interesting video.

 Setting Time Aside for Video Creation

 Video Creation takes time...one of the key things people ask me is "how long does it take to make a video?"
 Well, you might as well ask 'How long is a piece of string?' because there's a lot of factors involved.
 If you are serious about wanting to use video as part of your digital marketing strategy, then you need to allocate time in your diary for: planning, scripting, designing, filming, editing and publishing.
 Remember, sharing your knowledge with your audience can help develop your reputation as an expert in your field.